About this book

 About the Author

-IAN HAMILTON is the author of fourteen novels in the Ava Lee series and three in the Lost Decades of Uncle Chow Tung series.
+IAN HAMILTON is the acclaimed author of fourteen novels in the Ava Lee series and three in the Lost Decades of Uncle Chow Tung series.
 His books have been shortlisted for numerous prizes, including the Arthur Ellis Award, the Barry Award, and the Lambda Literary Prize, and are national bestsellers.
 BBC Culture named Hamilton one of the ten mystery/crime writers from the last thirty years who should be on your bookshelf.
-The Ava Lee series is being adapted for television.
+Bonnie Jack is his first stand-alone novel.

 Awards and Praise